veertuinc/anka-docs/anka-virtualization-cli/getting-started/understanding-vm-networking.md

 Replace `en0` with the host interface that carries the VLAN, and `100` with your VLAN ID.
 Use `--vlan 0` to remove the VLAN assignment.

+If the target VLAN is not the default VLAN for that bridge interface, the host Ethernet adapter or switch must support 802.1Q-tagged frames.

 {{< hint info >}}
 With Anka Build Cloud, you can pass [`vlan_tag`]({{< relref "anka-build-cloud/working-with-controller-and-API.md#start-vm-instances" >}}) when starting an instance.
 The Controller then runs the same `anka modify … network --vlan` on the node.
 The Template must be stopped and already use `bridge` networking.
 {{< /hint >}}